School of Business Administration

 B.A., University of North Carolina

 Ph.D., University of Central Florida

-Associate Professor and Chair of Marketing, 2009
+Associate Professor of Marketing, 2009

 B.S.
 (Finance), B.S.
 (Marketing), The Florida State University

 Ph.D., University of Oregon

 Professor of Practice & Roland & Sarah George Professor of Investments, 2021

 Roland & Sarah George Endowed Chair of Applied Investments

 Assistant Professor in Accounting, 1997

 Ph.D., University of Florida